Owning original art is an enjoyable experience. Participating in its creation brings that experience to a whole different level.

 Brooklyn – 40″ x 30″, original painting on metal © 2010 – Private Collection, Las Vegas, NV

-View my metal art in the process from ground metal through the finished painting
+View my metal art in the process from ground metal through the finished painting.
+Watch the video above for the creation of Brooklyn.

 “Make visible what, without you, might perhaps never have been seen.”